 Here we describe biallelic pathogenic variants in PLXNB2 in six families of diverse ethnicity with individuals affected by a variable syndromic phenotype.
-Four of these are consanguineous families with affected individuals homozygous for an extremely rare variant that has almost certainly been passed down both branches of the family, and one includes affected cousins, demonstrating significant co-segregation of the disease with biallelic PLXNB2 variants.
+Four of these are consanguineous families with affected individuals homozygous for an extremely rare variant that has almost certainly been passed down both branches of the family, and one includes affected cousins, demonstrating significant cosegregation of the disease with biallelic PLXNB2 variants.
 This syndrome has AI and SNHL as core symptoms, and intellectual disability, lower limb lymphoedema, ocular abnormalities and a variety of other conditions are also seen in some, but not all, cases.
-Given the varied and complex roles of PLXNB2 in development,[1] it seems unsurprising that biallelic variants cause a syndromic disease phenotype.
-The variants all have pathogenicity scores indicating that they are predicted to be deleterious (Supplementary Table 2).
+Given the varied and complex roles of PLXNB2 in development, it seems unsurprising that biallelic variants cause a syndromic disease phenotype.
+The variants all have pathogenicity scores indicating that they are predicted to be deleterious (online supplemental table 2).
 The case series we have accumulated, together with published evidence of an overlapping condition in Plxnb2 knockout mice, provides compelling evidence for biallelic variants in PLXNB2 as the cause of this recessively inherited condition.

-All variants implicated are extremely rare, with all but one absent in gnomAD (v2.1.1), which contains approximately 124,000 individuals with good quality sequence across PLXNB2.
-The rarity of these variants, together with the constraint metrics available in gnomAD (o/e = 0.19, pLI = 0.99),[39] suggest that PLXNB2 loss-of-function variants are not well tolerated and affect viability.
+All variants implicated are extremely rare, with all but one absent in gnomAD (v2.1.1), which contains approximately 124 000 individuals with good quality sequence across PLXNB2.
+The rarity of these variants, together with the constraint metrics available in gnomAD (o/e=0.19, pLI=0.99), 39 suggests that PLXNB2 loss-of-function variants are not well tolerated and affect viability.
 However, the identification of an individual who may entirely lack PLXNB2 (Family 4 II:1) seems to contradict this.
-This is consistent with observations in Plxnb2 knockout mice, where homozygosity for the knockout allele was lethal on one genetic background but viable on another.[12, 13] The PLXNB2 variants identified herein include missense, frameshift and splice variants, a premature termination
+This is consistent with observations in Plxnb2 knockout mice, where homozygosity for the knockout allele was lethal on one genetic background but viable on another. ^{12 13} The PLXNB2 variants identified herein include missense, frameshift and splice variants, a premature termination codon and a deletion spanning two exons, which are all observed to be protein-damaging variants.

 One possible interpretation of these findings is that all the observed human variants have the effect of being functional knockouts, and that, as observed in mouse models, the viability of such embryos is determined by the genetic background.
 Genetic background might also explain the highly variable phenotypes observed in different cases, with only AI and SNHL as consistent features.
-Pathogenic variants in PLXNA1 cause an overlapping and similarly varying range of phenotypes to pathogenic variants in PLXNB2.[23].
-The impact of genetic background on variation in disease phenotype, severity and survival, has been noted for one Plxnb2^{-/-} mouse model,[12] which suggests that other cosegregating variants may affect disease range and severity.
-This may suggest that, in spite of the distinct patterns of plexin expression,[8] other plexins can sometimes partially compensate for loss of PLXNB2 or PLXNA1 to allow developmental processes vital to life to proceed.
+Pathogenic variants in PLXNA1 cause an overlapping and similarly varying range of phenotypes to pathogenic variants in PLXNB2.23 The impact of genetic background on variation in disease phenotype, severity and survival has been noted for one Plxnb2^{-/-} mouse model, 12 which suggests that other cosegregating variants may affect disease range and severity.
+This may suggest that, in spite of the distinct patterns of plexin expression, 8 other plexins can sometimes partially compensate for loss of PLXNB2 or PLXNA1 to allow developmental processes vital to life to proceed.
 However, to prove such an effect would require the study of a large cohort of cases, and as yet no specific variants have been implicated in phenotype variation in either of these syndromes.
 Given that this cohort consists of only eight individuals with six different biallelic genotypes, the power to detect any genotype-phenotype correlation in this study is very limited.

 Alternatively, the PLXNB2 variants and/or genotypes in the families described herein may each have unique effects on PLXNB2 function.
-Variants could cause partial loss-of-function through hypomorphic alleles, with expression of the normal transcript reduced but not abolished,[40], or may act as "gain-of-function" alleles, creating a protein with altered or enhanced function or inappropriate persistence within the cell.
-Consistent with this hypothesis, the affected cousins in family 1 and affected siblings in family 5, each having the same genotype, have remarkably similar phenotypes (Table 1).
+Variants could cause partial loss of function through hypomorphic alleles, with expression of the normal transcript reduced but not abolished, 40 or may act as 'gain-of-function' alleles, creating a protein with altered or enhanced function or inappropriate persistence within the cell.